 - Local road safety program implementation is being developed for the Highway Commission's approval.
-It will help the local agencies to improve safety on local roads. - Next round of statewide friction improvement projects is nearly complete. - Wrong-way crash low-cost countermeasures have been completed statewide.
-More advanced countermeasures are currently being researched - Statewide guardrail project is under Administration review to upgrade guardrail to meet the MASH standards on NHS routes. - The installation of cable median barriers is continued to reduce or eliminate KA crashes on interstates and other high speed routes. - ARDOT has completed a Safety and Mobility Data business plan. - Funding provided to ASP HSO to allow local agencies to update/purchase equipment to implement eCrash, the electronic crash reporting system used by ASP. - Two statewide low-cost intersection improvement programs are close to implementation. - A statewide rumble strip database is in the final stages of development for use in future statewide rumble strip projects.
+It will help the local agencies to improve safety on local roads. - A round of statewide friction improvement projects (UTBWC) under construction is nearly complete. - Wrong-way crash low-cost countermeasures have been completed statewide.
+More advanced countermeasures are currently being researched - Statewide guardrail project is under Administration review to upgrade guardrail to meet the MASH standards on NHS routes. - The installation of cable median barriers is continued to reduce or eliminate KA crashes on interstates and other high speed routes. - Funding provided to ASP HSO to allow local agencies to update/purchase equipment to implement eCrash, the electronic crash reporting system used by ASP. - Statewide low-cost Y intersection improvement program is close to implementation. - A statewide rumble strip database is in the final stages of development for use in future statewide rumble strip projects.